PixRO: Pixel-Distributed Rotational Odometry with Gaussian Belief Propagation: Implementation Details

 In contrast to most publicly available \ac{GBP} implementations in the literature \cite{ortizVisualIntroductionGaussian2021,davisonFutureMappingGaussianBelief2019}, here we do not explicitly consider three different steps of \cref{eq:gbp_v2f,eq:gbp_f2v,eq:gbp_belief} to be synchronously interleaved for factors and nodes.
 Instead, we sequentially interleave only two steps: the updating of all of the factor-to-variable messages (\cref{eq:gbp_v2f}) and the update of all variable beliefs whereas variable-to-factor messages (\cref{eq:gbp_f2v}) are computed on-demand.
 As both steps occur sequentially, we store the factor-to-variable messages in a local frame given a linearization point and also update them as soon as the linearization point changes, \ie just after a variable belief update, using \cref{eq:gauplus,eq:gauminus}.

-While the presented algorithm is designed to harness the increasing computational capabilities of pixels in smart visual sensors, this paper presents a proof of concept of such a technique to explore its capabilities and limitations.
-As such, we deploy such an algorithm in a desktop machine and fully parallelize each of the \ac{GBP} steps previously described using PyTorch-CUDA.
+We evaluate our algorithm using a dekstop machine and parallelize each of the \ac{GBP} steps using PyTorch (see Supplementary Material for additional details).

 {\textit{flat}\xspace} {\textit{sharded}\xspace} {\textit{centralized}\xspace}